What is Intermittent Fasting?

 Obviously, there is still a lot of research that needs to be done in the field of intermittent fasting on its effects on strength, power, hypertrophy, performance and overall body composition.
 Up until now, many have only researched its health benefits, which include the ability to reduce markers of cardiovascular disease (high blood pressure, high total cholesterol, high LDL cholesterol, elevated triglycerides, atherosclerosis), as a cancer therapy with calorie restriction, and neurological and cognitive benefits.
 The research is quite promising when it comes to intermittent fasting and improvements on quality of life.

 You can utilize intermittent fasting as an approach to maintain lean muscle mass and decrease fat mass.
-If you are doing intermittent fasting everyday, I would refrain from fasting longer than 16 hours in fear of potentially losing muscle mass.
+If you are doing intermittent fasting everyday.
+I would refrain from fasting longer than 16 hours in fear of potentially losing muscle mass.
 However, if you are only fasting a few times per week, then you can utilize longer fasts to help increase fat loss.
 In addition, a way that one can make this intermittent fasting adaptation period easier is to start with a small fast and progress to a larger fast.
 For example, start with a simple 12-hour fast and schedule the majority of the fasting period while sleeping.
 Then increase the fasting period each day in small increments until you become adapted to the diet.
-From that point you’ll be acquainted with the idea of having periods of fasting, therefore it will be easier to fast for longer durations of time.
+From that point you’ll be acquainted with the idea of having periods of fasting, therefore it will be easier to fast for longer duration of time.